 1993 -1998 Jeep Grand Cherokee ZJ 4WD

-Rough Country – 900.20 – 4-inch Series II Suspension Lift System w/ Premium N2.0 Shocks.
-This kit gives you just enough clearance to fit wheels sized up to 31 x 10.5 depending on the off-set and backspacing of the rims.
+- Rough Country (900.20) 4-inch Series Suspension Lift System with Premium N2.0 Shocks – This kit gives you just enough clearance to fit wheels sized up to 31 x 10.5 depending on the off-set and backspacing of the rims.
 It provides smooth ride comfort both on road and off the pavement.

-1999 – 2004 Jeep Grand Cherokee WJ 4WDRough Country – 698.20 – 4-inch Suspension Lift System w/ Performance 2.2 Shocks.
-One of the most reliable lift kits of this segment that provides proper clearance to fit up to 265/75 off-road tires.
-Maintains stock alignment for proper driving comfort on the road.
+- Rough Country 4″ Long Arm Lift Kit 90820– For 1999-2004 Jeep Grand Cherokee WJ.
+One of the most reliable lift kits of this segment that provides proper clearance to fit up to 265/75 R16 off-road tires.

 2005 – 2010 Jeep Grand Cherokee WK 2WD/4WD

-Rough Country Suspension 664 Suspension Lift Kit.
+- Rough Country 2″ Lift Kit 664 – For 06-10 Jeep Grand Cherokee WK/Commander XK.
 Since WK generation is more friendly to bigger tires than older generations of Grand Cherokee – you can opt for a suspension spacer kit to get necessary clearance.
 Recommended Tire Size is 265/70 R17 which is equal to 32″ inch size.